ntedgi/monaorepo/README.md

 firts change root package.json name (@monaorepo) property to your [Scope](https://docs.npmjs.com/cli/v9/using-npm/scope)

-to genrate liberaries run `npm i` in the root directory then run `npm run genreate` to genrate the liberaries need to pass 2 arguments to the script
+to genrate liberaries run `npm i` in the root directory then run `npm run generate` to genrate the liberaries need to pass 2 arguments to the script
 1. liberary name [string]
 2. liberary type [nest | basic]